Skip to Content

 A child stands in a mud puddle wearing warm winter clothes for toddlers.
 She has a smile on her face.

-Living in Vermont, where we get six months of cold weather every year, we realized pretty early on that the key to providing kids with fun and memorable outdoor experiences is starting with the right cold-weather clothes.
+Living in Vermont, where we get six months of cold weather every year, we realized early on that the key to providing kids with fun and memorable outdoor experiences is starting with the right cold-weather clothes.

 When our kids were wee babies, my husband and I decided that the only way to stay sane in the winter was to get everyone outside every single day.
 We did this rain or shine for years and years, and now that they are grown, they still make a habit to get outside regularly.

 We experimented for years until we found the right clothing system for winter.
-Our babies always had rosy cheeks in the winter, but we knew they were toasty under their layers.
+Our babies always had rosy cheeks in the winter, but we knew they were toasty under their extra layers.

 First, a Few Cold-Weather Tips for Dressing Babies and Toddlers